AndrewSushi/CS314/README.md

-#This is a repository of CS314 at UOregon by Andrew Chan
+This is a repository for CS314 at University of Oregon -Andrew Chan